StepSisStuck/DISM-SP-Y1-S2-ClassNotes/INFOCOMM SECURITY AND NETWORK FUNDAMENTALS/Theory Notes/Topic 1 - Introduction to Information Security and Computer Networks.md

 - Text-based phishing is a type of phishing attack that is carried out over text messages.
 - Image spam cannot be detected by spam filters.
 - **Spim** is unsolicited messages that are sent over instant messaging platforms.

+- Hoaxes are false messages that are designed to trick people into performing actions or divulging confidential information.
+    - The hoax purports to be from a legitimate source.
+- A watering hole attack is an attack in which the attacker infects a website that is frequently visited by the target.

+- Offline social engineering attacks are attacks that are carried out in the real world.

+- Physical Proceduures
+- Physical attacks are attacks that are carried out in the real world.
+- Dumster diving is a type of physical attack in which the attacker searches through the victim’s trash to obtain confidential information.
+- Tailgating is a type of physical attack in which the attacker follows the victim into a restricted area.
+- Shoulder surfing is a type of physical attack in which the attacker looks over the victim’s shoulder to obtain confidential information.

+- Eavesdropping is a type of physical attack in which the attacker listens to the victim’s conversation to obtain confidential information.

+- Offline social engineering attacks include:
+    - Shoulder surfing
+    - Dumpster diving
+    - Tailgating
+    - Eavesdropping
+    - Piggybacking
+    - Impersonation
+    - Reverse social engineering
+    - Vishing
+    - Smishing
+    - USB key drop

+- Shoulder surfing is a type of social engineering attack in which the attacker looks over the victim’s shoulder to obtain confidential information.